Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SecurityScanning.md

 ## Troubleshooting

+- Most common alerts in Orchard Core can be resolved by [using the extension method in Lombiq Helpful Libraries](https://github.com/Lombiq/Helpful-Libraries/blob/dev/Lombiq.HelpfulLibraries.OrchardCore/Docs/Security.md) like this: `orchardCoreBuilder.ConfigureSecurityDefaults(allowInlineStyle: true)`.
 - If you're unsure what happens in a scan, run the [ZAP desktop app](https://www.zaproxy.org/download/) and load the Automation Framework plan's YAML file into it.
 If you use the default scans, then these will be available under the build output directory (like _bin/Debug_) under _SecurityScanning/AutomationFrameworkPlans_.
 Then, you can open and run them as demonstrated [in this video](https://youtu.be/PnCbIAnauD8?si=u0vi63Uvv9wZINzb&t=1173).
 - If an alert is a false positive, follow [the official docs](https://www.zaproxy.org/faq/how-do-i-handle-a-false-positive/).
 You can use the [`alertFilter` job](https://www.zaproxy.org/docs/desktop/addons/alert-filters/automation/) to ignore alerts in very specific conditions.
 You can also access this via the .NET configuration API.
 - ZAP didn't find everything in your app?
 By default, ZAP has a crawl depth of 5 for its standard spider and 10 for its AJAX spider.
 Set `maxDepth` (and `maxChildren`) [for `spider`](https://www.zaproxy.org/docs/desktop/addons/automation-framework/job-spider/) and `maxCrawlDepth` [for `spiderAjax`](https://www.zaproxy.org/docs/desktop/addons/ajax-spider/automation/).